 Trying local fare is exciting for many travelers, but not everyone feels the same — and that’s okay.
 It’s important, however, that this is discussed with travel companions to avoid preventable stress and confusion when choosing restaurants.

 I’ll be completely honest here.
 One of my favorite things to do is try local food when I’m traveling.
 I’ve got two barriers to overcome — germaphobia and food allergies.
 As such, I tend to choose destinations that will make my life easier.
 So far, I’ve avoided Paris, for example, because I’ve heard that they handle money and then food without washing their hands.
-One day, I’ll get there and find out if this is true for myself.
+One day, I’ll get there and find out if this is true for me.
 Meanwhile, the Japanese way of doing things has actually decreased my anxiety on vacation!

 Is There a Cure For Travel Anxiety?

 First things first — do not be embarrassed by your travel anxiety!
 When we hide things, they have more power over us.
 Instead, be open with the people around you about your feelings.
 Let them know where you will need patience and support while traveling.
 Having it out there will be a weight off your shoulders, and you’ll be better able to coordinate travel if everyone is on the same page.
 That’s the first thing you can do to take your power back.

 You might be wondering if we’ve found some secret cure for travel anxiety.
 The answer is no. Even in my work as a psychology professor, I can tell you that most people will feel anxiety at some point in their lives.
 It serves a purpose and protects us from potentially harmful situations.
 We can’t eliminate it, but we can work towards training our minds and bodies to better understand when it’s actually needed.